-The third part of the Pharmacy First service (the new part), is called clinical pathway consultations.
-This involves pharmacists providing advice and NHS-funded treatment, where clinically appropriate, for seven common conditions: Sinusitis; Sore throat; Acute otitis media (earache); Infected insect bite; Impetigo; Shingles; and Uncomplicated urinary tract infections in women.
+- The third part of the Pharmacy First service is called clinical pathway consultations.
+This involves pharmacists providing advice and NHS-funded treatment, where clinically appropriate, for seven common conditions (age restrictions apply): Sinusitis; Sore throat; Acute otitis media (earache); Infected insect bite; Impetigo; Shingles; and Uncomplicated urinary tract infections in women. - This part of the service can be provided to patients referred by NHS 111, general practices and others.
+It can also be considered for patients who present to the pharmacy and ask for the service or those who come into the pharmacy for advice on symptoms, which are

-- There is a clinical pathway for each of the seven conditions, which show when a patient can be treated under the clinical pathway consultation part of the Pharmacy First service and when they should be referred to another healthcare professional; this is what the pharmacist will use to decide if the patient is eligible for the service.
-These are available on the NHS England website; it may be useful to have a look at these and discuss them with your pharmacist to help understand the signs and symptoms that a patient may present with, that would make them eligible for this part of the service. - In the clinical pathway consultation with a pharmacist, people with symptoms suggestive of the seven conditions will be provided with advice and will be supplied, where clinically necessary, with a prescription-only treatment under a Patient Group Direction (PGD) or in one pathway, an over-the-counter medicine, all at NHS expense. - This part of the service can be provided face-to-face in the consultation room or remotely by video consultation (distance selling pharmacies can only provide clinical pathways consultations remotely, via video consultation).
+- There is a clinical pathway for each of the seven conditions, which show when a patient can be treated under the clinical pathway consultation part of the Pharmacy First service and when they should be referred to another healthcare professional; this is what the pharmacist will use to decide if the patient is eligible for the service. - These are available on the NHS England website; it may be useful to have a look at these and discuss them with your pharmacist to help understand the signs and symptoms that a patient may present with, that would make them eligible for this part of the service. - In the clinical pathway consultation with a pharmacist, people with symptoms suggestive of the seven conditions will be provided with advice and will be supplied, where clinically necessary, with a prescription-only treatment under a Patient Group Direction (PGD) or in one pathway, an over-the-counter medicine, all at NHS expense. - This part of the service can be provided face-to-face in the consultation room or remotely by video consultation (distance selling pharmacies can only provide clinical pathways consultations remotely, via video consultation).
 The only exception is for Acute otitis media consultations, which must be provided face-to-face in the consultation room due to the pharmacist needing to use an otoscope as part of the patient examination. - Pharmacies must provide all parts of the service (the only exception is that distance selling pharmacies cannot provide the Acute otitis media pathway of the clinical pathway consultations part of the service). - Pharmacy owners must have a standard operating procedure (SOP) in place for this service and all pharmacy staff involved in the provision of the service must be familiar with and adhere to the SOP.